James Mannon

 James M. Mannon (born February 16, 1942) is a professor emeritus of sociology at DePauw University in Indiana, and until his retirement held the Larz A. Whitcomb Professorship of Sociology at DePauw.

-Mannon did his undergraduate and graduate studies at Southern Illinois University, and worked at Millikin University (1973–1975), Monmouth College (1968–1972), and Southern Illinois University before joining the DePauw faculty in 1975.
+Mannon did his undergraduate and graduate studies at Southern Illinois University, and worked at Monmouth College (1968–1972), Millikin University (1973–1975), and Southern Illinois University before joining the DePauw faculty in 1975.
 He retired in 2001.